 Some faves are the mushroom filled pasta or the ham and cheese pizza.

 If Tiamo is busy, you’re able to leave your number at the desk and they’ll call you whenever they have a table available for you.
-Food quality is consistent.
-Fast service with generous portions.
+The food quality is consistent, with fast service and generous portions.

 3. The Corner Hotel

-Another pub serving delicious and very decent sized pub meals.
-Located in Richmond, upstairs from the corner hotel band room, the outdoor/indoor dining on the deck also have 2 main bars with dining service in each section.
+The Corner is another iconic pub serving delicious and very decent sized pub meals in Richmond.
+Dining is upstairs from the Corner Hotel band room, an outdoor/indoor deck consisting of 2 main bars with dining service in each section.

 The pub style menu includes but not limited to: